 Undaunted by the Challenge Still Ahead

-With that in mind, in order to truly get to square one on the condition of the superstructure, it literally needed to be taken apart to be inspected properly.
+With that in mind, to truly get to square one on the condition of the superstructure, it literally needed to be taken apart to be inspected properly.
 To look at the Narcissus in the restoration shop today, one would be hard-pressed to imagine "this" is the majestic Narcissus.
 The same Narcissus whose elegant interior mesmerized its passengers for nearly twenty years.
 Whose operators and passengers shared their stories of its beauty and speed with such passion that their stories have been retold and passed on for generations.
 Yet, what one sees in the shop is indeed the Narcissus.

 channel is positioned and awaiting the vintage timber